psychosk/senseutils/README.md

 ## Prerequisites:
 You should have installed node.js and npm on your system.
-Clone the project into a directory
+Clone this project into a directory (ie git clone https://github.com/psychosk/senseutils.git) Go into that directory.
-Run these commands:
-npm install
+Install all npm dependencies (ie npm install)

 ## hubDevice.js